 First-Degree Murders: The Most Serious Offence

-First-degree murder stands as the most serious form of criminal homicide.
+First-degree murder is the most serious form of criminal homicide and carries the greatest penalties like life imprisonment.
 A person who commits first-degree murder commits this with intent and is generally premeditated.
-This means the perpetrator planned and intended to kill the victim beforehand.
+This means the perpetrator, as we defined, planned and intended to kill the victim beforehand.

-The sentence for this grave offence reflects its severity, often resulting in life imprisonment without the possibility of parole.
+Malice aforethought is a necessary element for both first and second-degree murder.
 In California, the death penalty is a possible punishment for those who commit this grave offence.

 Second-Degree Murders: Unplanned but Intentional